MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-enable-dynamics-365-ai-sales.md

 After you enable the Who knows whom feature in your organization, verify that the connection graph is enabled in the admin center.
 This allows [!INCLUDE[pn-dyn-365-sales](../includes/pn-dyn-365-sales.md)] to collect the communication and collaboration details of users from Exchange server.<br>
 > [!NOTE]
-> Contact your Office 365 administrator to enable the Dynamics 365 AI for Sales connection graph if you don't have sufficient privileges to enable.
+> Contact your Office 365 administrator to enable the Dynamics 365 Sales Insights connection graph if you don't have sufficient privileges to enable.

-To configure the Dynamics 365 AI for Sales connection graph, follow these steps:<br>
+To configure the Dynamics 365 Sales Insights connection graph, follow these steps:<br>

 1. Go to the **Admin** center.<br>
     > [!div class="mx-imgBorder"]
     > ![Admin center](media/sales-insights-addon-admincenter.png "Admin center")<br>
-2. Select **Settings** > **Services & add-ins** > **Dynamics 365 AI for Sales – Connection Graph**.<br>
+2. Select **Settings** > **Services & add-ins** > **Dynamics 365 Sales Insights – Connection Graph**.<br>
     > [!div class="mx-imgBorder"]
     > ![Select connection graph option](media/sales-insights-addon-admincenter-connection-graph-option.png "Select connection graph option")<br>
-3. Read the description and configure the Dynamics 365 AI for Sales – Connection Graph settings as **on**.<br>
+3. Read the description and configure the Dynamics 365 Sales Insights – Connection Graph settings as **on**.<br>
     > [!div class="mx-imgBorder"]
     > ![Enable and save connection graph](media/sales-insights-addon-admincenter-connection-graph-enable.png "Enable and save connection graph")<br>
 4. (Optional) If you don't want to collect information on a group of users in your organization, add the group ID in the text box.<br>